The Million-Mile Journey

 Discuss the key themes and similarities of the different European Americans.
 What are the key ideas and traditions, and what are the unique ideas?
 Write some of these summary statements and display with the timeline for others to learn from.

-Have students refer to their Vocabulary List from Lesson One and discuss the words that relate to the overall views of the Europeans in regard to philanthropy.
+Have participants refer to their Vocabulary List from Lesson One and discuss the words that relate to the overall views of the Europeans in regard to philanthropy.

 Strand PHIL.II Philanthropy and Civil Society